vuejs/docs/src/cookbook/packaging-components-npm.md

 ## When to avoid this pattern

 Packaging SFCs in this manner might not be a good idea in certain scenarios.
 This recipe doesn't go into detail on how the components themselves are written.
-Some components might provide side effects like directives, or extend other libraries with additional functionality.
+For instance, some components might extend other libraries with additional functionality.
 In those cases, you will need to evaluate whether or not the changes required to this recipe are too extensive.

 In addition, pay attention to any dependencies that your SFC might have.
 For example, if you require a third party library for sorting or communication with an API, Rollup might roll those packages into the final code if not properly configured.
 To continue using this recipe, you would need to configure Rollup to exclude those files from the output, then update your documentation to inform your users about these dependencies.